 ZX81plus38 simple to build ZX-81 clone

-|Most people I showed my ZX-81 clone (ZX81+35) said they liked it, but with such a tiny board and with so many "difficult" surface mount components, they doubted whether they would be able to build this kit, so I restarted my effort, to try to build a 100% ZX-81 clone that anybody could build, with commonly available pin-through-hole parts.|
+|Most people I showed my ZX-81 clone (ZX81+35) said they liked it, but with such a tiny board and with so many "difficult" surface mount components, they doubted whether they would be able to build this kit, so I restarted my effort, to try to build a 100% compatible ZX-81 clone that anybody could build, but now with commonly available pin-through-hole parts.|

 - 1 September 18, 2019 I started the design

 - 2 September 20, 2019 made a preliminary component placement of connectors and drill holes

 - 3 September 24, 2019 I placed most of the components in the schematic